Roger-random/Sawppy_Rover/README.md

 # Sawppy the Rover

-Sawppy is a motorized model of Mars rovers Curiosity and Mars 2020.
+Sawppy is a motorized model of Mars rovers Curiosity and Perseverance.
 It faithfully reproduces the [Rocker-Bogie suspension kinematics](https://en.wikipedia.org/wiki/Rocker-bogie) of real rovers and is intended to be a hardware platform for future software projects in autonomous operation.
 Go forth and boldly explore the back yard, Sawppy!